Information Design in Cheap Talk: Positive Information Transmission

-If $a'$ does not dominate $a''$ and $a''$ does not dominate $a'$, then the incentive compatibility constraints (\ref{IC-sender}) can be satisfied and there is an IC-PP information structure at some initial belief that will induce these two actions.
+If $a'$ does not block $a''$ and $a''$ does not block $a'$, then the incentive compatibility constraints (\ref{IC-sender}) can be satisfied and there is an IC-PP information structure at some initial belief that will induce these two actions.